Josh Rojas Preview, Player Props: Mariners vs. Athletics

-The Seattle Mariners, including Josh Rojas (.381 on-base percentage in past 10 games, 79 points above season-long percentage), take on starter Kyle Muller and the Oakland Athletics at T-Mobile Park, Monday at 9:40 PM ET.
+On Tuesday, Josh Rojas (hitting .333 in his past 10 games) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Royals.
+In his previous game he had a hitless performance (0-for-2) against the Royals.

 Josh Rojas Game Info & Props vs. the Athletics